 Ship to Home Consolidation

 A variant of Ship to Home fulfillment is STH Consolidation.
-When consolidation and transfers are enabled, STH shipments can use Transfers to move all items to a centralized location to be shipped together instead of splitting the shipment.
+When enabled, STH shipments can use transfers to move all items to a centralized location to be shipped together instead of splitting the shipment.
 Fulfillers are able to save on shipping costs while improving the customer experience by allowing them to receive a single shipment instead of multiple.

 When consolidation is triggered, the STH flow with include one additional transfer step: